Albert Sidney Johnston: Corinth

+Shiloh

 Johnston launched a massive surprise attack with his concentrated forces against Grant at the Battle of Shiloh on April 6, 1862.
 As the Confederate forces overran the U.S. camps, Johnston personally rallied troops up and down the line on his horse.
 One of his famous moments in the battle occurred when he witnessed some of his soldiers breaking from the ranks to pillage and loot the U.S. camps and was outraged to see a young lieutenant among them.
 "None of that, sir", Johnston roared at the officer, "we are not here for plunder."
 Then, realizing he had embarrassed the man, he picked up a tin cup from a table and announced, "Let this be my share of the spoils today", before directing his army onward.

 At about 2:30 pm, while leading one of those charges against a U.S. camp near the "Peach Orchard", he was wounded, taking a bullet behind his right knee.
 The bullet clipped a part of his popliteal artery, and his boot filled up with blood.
 No medical personnel were on the scene since Johnston had sent his personal surgeon to care for the wounded Confederate troops and U.S. prisoners earlier in the battle.